M0LTE/n1mm2web/README.md

 ```

 Logs go to wherever you configured, e.g. `/var/log/n1mm2web.log`

+If this is on a Pi, you'll want to change the log directory, mount /var/log to a ramdisk, disable logging (blank logfile config setting), or use a high write-endurance card.

 ## To do
 * Maybe look at making the HTML output template-based, maybe using the Razor engine or something to generate an HTML fragment